mhuebert/inside-out/README.md

 2. A metadata system that encourages data-driven design & code re-use, while handling common concerns like validation, hints, and error messages to support a high quality UX. ;; Forms should be "driven by data" but avoid impenetrable indirection - don't break "jump to source".

-Working with forms should be both simple and easy.
-Syntax should be minimal, and let us focus on the essential
-concerns: what is our target data structure?
-From what fields is it composed?
-How should these fields behave?

 ### Minimal example: